This blog post was written by our Elementary Lessons Specialist and Adaptive Music Lessons teacher, Marianne Sutin (M. Ed)

 If the child has shown an interest in playing an instrument, then give it a try!
 There is, however, a difference between just enjoying music and wanting lessons, and your child will have a much better chance at success if they are excited about the activity and have a positive attitude.

-3. How is your child’s attention span?
-Are they willing to follow directions?
+3. How is your child’s attention span and temperament?

 4. Will you be able to commit to regular lesson attendance?

 Beginning students do best with a weekly lesson, and regular attendance leads to success.
 When students are absent frequently, they are likely to become bored and frustrated with their lack of progress and want to quit.
 By making regular lesson attendance a priority, you show your child that you value the time and expertise of the teacher and will encourage a respectful working relationship.

 5. Is your child willing to practice between lessons?
 Are you able to provide supervision and support as needed?

 Although students can have an enjoyable music experience in a once-weekly lesson, in order to make good progress regular practice is essential.
 You can help by deciding with your child when, where, and for how long they will practice each day and encouraging them to log their practice times/days.
 Small rewards in the form of stickers, privileges, etc., can help with motivation if needed.
 Older students can make use of the new world of practice apps.
 Click here to see some suggestions to get you started.

 If you think your child may be ready for lessons, go ahead and arrange for a trial lesson with an experienced teacher and take it from there!